qmcao/cute_egg_timer/README.md

 4. iOS Safari: Share sheet → "Add to Home Screen".
 Launches fullscreen with custom icon.

 ## Customizing
-- Update times or copy in `index.html`.
+- Update preset labels or the custom input layout in `index.html`.
 - Tweak colors, animations, or layout in `styles.css`.
 - Adjust timer behavior, confetti count, or alerts inside `app.js`.
 - Replace icons in `icons/` (ensure 192×192 and 512×512 PNGs) and update `manifest.json` if needed.